 Below are the results.

-We’re looking for a model that has a high adjusted R-squared, a small standard error of the regression, and a Mallows’ Cp close to the number of variables plus constant.
+We’re looking for a model that has a high adjusted R-squared, a small standard error of the regression, and a Mallows’ Cp close to the number of variables plus one.

 The model I circled is the one that the stepwise method produced.
 Based on the goodness-of-fit measures, this model appears to be a good candidate.
 However, the best subsets regression results provide a larger context that might help us make a choice using our subject-area knowledge and goals.